 How do you even make a mom-themed gift guide?
 Some moms are in their 20s.
 Some moms are in their 90s.
 Some moms like to cook.
-Some moms hate to cook.
-Some moms watch Fox News.
-Some moms watch MSNBC.
+Some moms like to drink.
 Some moms like cashmere.
-Some moms like linen.
+Some moms like lavender.
 Coming up with the best gifts for mom is an impossible task!
 So what we’ve attempted to do below is find gifts for several dozen specific mom archetypes that we hope will at least spark some ideas.
-And remember, when in doubt, just recite the three S’s (see the second gift on the list).
-Or: check out our interviews with 12 moms on what they’re hoping to get this year.
+(We did the same thing for dad gifts last week.)

 For the mom who says she doesn’t want anything